pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 - How do you handle technical debt from "good enough" early decisions?
 - What's the role of ego in technical decision-making?
 - How do you communicate trade-offs to non-technical stakeholders?

+### 🎯 Interview Questions - Trade-offs & Decision Framework

+**Beginner Level:**
+1. **Q:** "What are the main trade-offs in designing a URL shortener?"
+   - **A:** Consistency vs availability, performance vs cost, simplicity vs features, and security vs usability.

+2. **Q:** "How would you decide between different database options for a URL shortener?"
+   - **A:** Consider read/write patterns, consistency requirements, scalability needs, and cost constraints.

+3. **Q:** "What factors would you consider when choosing caching strategies?"
+   - **A:** Hit rate requirements, latency needs, cost constraints, and complexity trade-offs.

+**Intermediate Level:**
+4. **Q:** "How would you handle trade-offs between performance and cost in a URL shortener?"
+   - **A:** Performance optimization, cost analysis, ROI calculations, and strategic decision-making.

+5. **Q:** "What happens if you need to choose between consistency and availability in a URL shortener?"
+   - **A:** Analyze business requirements, user impact, and system constraints to make informed decisions.

+6. **Q:** "How would you handle trade-offs between security and usability in a URL shortener?"
+   - **A:** Security-first approach, user experience optimization, and balanced security measures.

+**Advanced Level:**
+7. **Q:** "Design trade-offs for a URL shortener that needs to support enterprise features."
+   - **A:** Enterprise requirements, compliance needs, security considerations, and cost-benefit analysis.

+8. **Q:** "How would you handle trade-offs between scalability and complexity in a URL shortener?"
+   - **A:** Scalability planning, complexity management, and strategic architecture decisions.

+9. **Q:** "What trade-offs would you consider for a URL shortener that needs to support custom domains and enterprise features?"
+   - **A:** Domain management, enterprise requirements, compliance needs, and cost considerations.

+**System Design Deep Dive:**
+10. **Q:** "How would you design trade-offs for a URL shortener that needs to support custom domains and enterprise features?"
+    - **A:** Domain-specific trade-offs, enterprise requirements, compliance needs, and strategic decision-making.

 ---